tomusborne/lightweight-social-icons/readme.txt

 == Changelog ==

+= 0.9 =
+* Fix a couple stray PHP notices
+* New icon: Snapchat
+* New icon: Trip Advisor
+* New icon: Houzz
+* New icon: Mixcloud
+* New icon: Last.fm
+* Updated icon: Google+
+* Updated icon: Instagram
+* Remove query strings from font
+* Update text domain to use WP.org translations
+* Minify style.css

 = 0.8 =
 * Fix incompatibility with Custom Sidebars plugin
 * Hide empty fields by default - click "Add Icon" button to show more fields